Cabinet of curiosities: England

-Late in his life Browne parodied the rising trend of collecting curiosities in his tract Musaeum Clausum an inventory of dubious, rumoured and non-existent books, pictures and objects.
+Late in his life Browne parodied the rising trend of collecting curiosities in his tract Musaeum Clausum, an inventory of dubious, rumoured and non-existent books, pictures and objects.

 Sir Hans Sloane (1660–1753) an English physician, member of the Royal Society and the Royal College of Physicians, and the founder of the British Museum in London, began sporadically collecting plants in England and France while studying medicine.
 In 1687, the Duke of Albemarle offered Sloane a position as personal physician to the West Indies fleet at Jamaica.
 He accepted and spent fifteen months collecting and cataloguing the native plants, animals, and artificial curiosities (e.g. cultural artifacts of native and enslaved African populations) of Jamaica.
 This became the basis for his two volume work, Natural History of Jamaica, published in 1707 and 1725.
 Sloane returned to England in 1689 with over eight hundred specimens of plants, which were live or mounted on heavy paper in an eight-volume herbarium.
 He also attempted to bring back live animals (e.g., snakes, an alligator, and an iguana) but they all died before reaching England.

 Sloane meticulously cataloged and created extensive records for most of the specimens and objects in his collection.
 He also began to acquire other collections by gift or purchase.
 Herman Boerhaave gave him four volumes of plants from Boerhaave's gardens at Leiden.
 William Charleton, in a bequest in 1702, gave Sloane numerous books of birds, fish, flowers, and shells and his miscellaneous museum consisting of curiosities, miniatures, insects, medals, animals, minerals, precious stones and curiosities in amber.
 Sloane purchased Leonard Plukenet's collection in 1710.
 It consisted of twenty-three volumes with over 8,000 plants from Africa, India, Japan and China.
 Mary Somerset, Duchess of Beaufort (1630–1715), left him a twelve-volume herbarium from her gardens at Chelsea and Badminton upon her death in 1714.
 Reverend Adam Buddle gave Sloane thirteen volumes of British plants.
-In 1716, Sloane purchased Englebert Kaempfer's volume of Japanese plants and James Petiver's virtual museum of approximately one hundred volumes of plants from Europe, North America, Africa, the Near East, India, and the Orient.
+In 1716, Sloane purchased Engelbert Kaempfer's volume of Japanese plants and James Petiver's virtual museum of approximately one hundred volumes of plants from Europe, North America, Africa, the Near East, India, and the Orient.
 Mark Catesby gave him plants from North America and the West Indies from an expedition funded by Sloane.
 Philip Miller gave him twelve volumes of plants grown from the Chelsea Physic Garden.